Quantifying Broken Detailed Balance in Transcription: Discussion

+While we focus on the minimization of the EPR of mRNA expression as a design principle for transcription, other work has focused on the minimization of the coefficient of variation of protein expression as being beneficial---in models of genetic autoregulation \cite{bokes2017gene}.
+The minimization of noise at the level of mRNA expression would contradict the minimization of mRNA expression EPR due to the observed negative correlation between mRNA expression noise and EPR in real data (see Fig.~\ref{fig:fig3}(d) and corresponding figures in the SI).
+This perhaps hints towards different principles guiding the observed expression of mRNA and proteins.

-The finding that cell-to-cell noise can amplify or suppress irreversibility interact with the seminal work of Lestas \textit{et al.}~\cite{lestas2010fundamental} in very interesting ways.
-Therein they investigated the limits of noise suppression given thermodynamic and information theoretic constraints, and derived quantitative bounds on the degree to which noise suppression is actually possible.
-Their finding that suppression of noise in one component of a system may amplify it in another has clear parallels to the findings presented here in that (1) suppression of noise through nuclear compartmentalization comes with an implicit free energy cost and (2) that accepting a degree of cell-to-cell noise can in some cases leads to a more free energy frugal ensemble of cells.
-Where noise is admitted in the cellular environment is the result of a complex evolutionary process, but this process may not be dependent only on the properties of a single cell, but on the properties of the population.
-This study hints to further evolutionary constraints that not only is the placement of noise and its suppression important in the context of intrinsic stochasticity, but in where extrinsic noise is allowed, and in how it is suppressed.
+The finding that cell-to-cell variability can amplify or suppress irreversibility interacts with the seminal work of Lestas \textit{et al.}~\cite{lestas2010fundamental} in several ways.
+Therein, they investigated the limits of noise suppression given thermodynamic and information theoretic constraints, and derived quantitative bounds on the degree to which noise suppression is actually possible.
+Their findings, that the suppression of noise in one component of a system may amplify it in another, has clear parallels to the findings presented here, in that accepting a degree of cell-to-cell variability can lead to an ensemble of cells that is more reversible than an equivalent population of identical cells.
+Where noise is tolerated in the cellular environment is the result of a complex evolutionary process, but this process may not depend only on the properties of a single cell, but on the properties of a population of cells.
+Our study hints to further evolutionary constraints, that not only is the placement of noise and its suppression important in the context of intrinsic stochasticity, but in where extrinsic noise is tolerated, and in how it is suppressed \cite{weissman2025beyond,weinreich2025population}.